public-key-cryptography/public-key-editor/README.md

 	the sender has to include the term r[][]^T m[] in the one-time public key, and then the one-time pub- lic key can be reduced to the subset sum problem using partial Gaussian elimination to remove the large m[0] term or by multiplying and subtracting one of the r[][]^T m[] equations.
-Then the cipher is no more difficult than the LWE cipher which is also based on the subset sum problem.
+Then the cipher is no more difficult than the LWE cipher which is also not subset sum resistant.
 The r[][] s[] term can be set to zero, but then the static public key may not be unbreakable.
 The cipher may have to be implemented using matrices or hypercomplex numbers like the other ciphers in the public key class.

-	The Merkle-Hellman / knapsack ciphers and the Rabin / factorization cipher are not be enabled in the public key class because they increase the size of the key from 1500 bytes to 5000 bytes and they in- crease the size of the encrypted messages.
+	The Merkle-Hellman / knapsack ciphers and the Rabin / factorization cipher are not be enabled in the public key class because they increase the size of the key from 1500 bytes to 5000 bytes and they ex- pand the size of the encrypted messages.
 Also, these ciphers are not the same as the Diffie-Hellman ciphers in the public key class because they use different functions for key generation and key agreement.